matus-barta/personal-web/blogposts/development-of-personal-web-with-svelte-and-tailwind.md

 ---
 title: Development of personal web with SvelteKit and Tailwind
 date: '2022-10-27'
-excerpt: My development experience and little bit of how-to with SvelteKit and Tailwind CSS integration.
+description: My development experience and little bit of how-to with SvelteKit and Tailwind CSS integration.
 And my take on usefulness of Typescript in frontend project.
 img: /media/blog/development-of-personal-web-with-svelte-and-tailwind/1.png
 img_transparent: false
+published: true
 ---

 ## My choices